nginxinc/kubernetes-ingress/examples/custom-resources/app-protect-waf/app-protect-waf-v5/README.md

 Protect WAF version 5](https://www.nginx.com/products/nginx-app-protect/), a simple web application and then configure load balancing and WAF protection for that application using the VirtualServer resource.

+Before applying a policy, a WAF v5 policy bundle must be created, then copied to a volume mounted to `/etc/app_protect/bundles`.

 ## Prerequisites

 1. Follow the installation [instructions](https://docs.nginx.com/nginx-ingress-controller/installation) to deploy the